 All studies with babies and children are separately run through the Child Neurosuite.

 Currently, we are conducting several projects employing measures of brain anatomy, connectivity, functional magnetic resonance imaging, high-density EEG, eye-tracking, and behavioral economics.
 All projects are approved by the University of Chicago Internal Review Board, and participants are compensated for their time.

-- The impact of resource scarcity on moral behavior in children
+- The impact of resource scarcity on children’s decision-making and moral behavior

 - Vulnerability to propaganda from terrorist groups

 - University of Chicago Grossman Center for Quantitative Biology and Human Behavior

 - National Institute for Child Health and Human Development

 - The Pearson Institute for the Study and Resolution of Global Conflicts

 - US Department of Defense